craigyjp/Seeed-RP2040-MIDI-interface/README.md

 The MIDI adapter receives USB MIDI events from all virtual MIDI cables, and it sends USB MIDI data to the virtual MIDI cable zero.

+I used a bicolour LED to show activity, green for USB and red for UART, you can of course make these into seperate LEDs or just ignore them.

 If you enable the #define IGNORE_MIDI_CC in the file main.c, the MIDI control change and program change events, which have be received from the USB host, will be filtered out and ignored.